laurento/gnome-shell-extension-ideapad/README.md

 In both cases, few additional steps are required.
 Please check the dedicate following section.

-In case you would like to have a look at the code, please consider that `master` branch targets GNOME Shell versions 43+.
-Previous versions are still supported in branch `pre-43`.
+In case you would like to have a look at the code, please consider that `master` branch targets the latest stable version of GNOME Shell.
+Previous versions are still supported in dedicated branches (e.g. `pre-43`).

 # Usage
 The extension adds a new entry *Toggle Conservation Mode* to the panel and shows an icon on the status menu to indicate when the battery conservation mode is enabled.